mvolkmann/blog/src/nushell.md

 ## Per Directory Environment Variables

 Nushell supports defining things to happen when changing to given directories.
-To enable this feature, edit the configuration file and add a `[nu_env_dirs]` section that lists the participating directories.
-The create a `.nu-env` file in each directory.
+To configure this, create a `.nu-env` file in each directory.
 These are TOML files with the following sections:

 | TOML Section   | Description                                                                                                         |